 We told you last summer about the R22 phase out and with warmer temperatures approaching, Service Experts Heating & Air Conditioning wanted to remind you of your options.

-If you have an air conditioning system installed prior to 2010, it probably uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfy.
-The EPA began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.
+If you have an air conditioning system installed before 2010, it most likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfy.
+The EPA began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.